UnTenseUnJury/LbelDB.py/README.md

 # LbelDB.py

 >**A text based no corruption database for python.
 Easy to use.
-Made with love for beginners**
+Made for beginners**

 ## Installation